mmathys/blacksmith/REPORT.md

 In the **SIMD variant**, we succeeded in implementing a parallel version of Blacksmith.
 Before each hammer, we set the take the aggressor row a, then add an offset of 1, 2, 3 banks.
 This results in four aggressor rows a, a', a'', a'''.
 See the assembly part here:
 - https://github.com/mmathys/blacksmith/blob/submission-simd/src/Fuzzer/CodeJitter.cpp#L197-L213
 Unfortunately, this version does not really trigger bitflips – we were only able to see one single bitflip with this version.
+We conclude that our SIMD implementation in Assembly is probably slow because the `mov` and `vpinsrq` instructions are quite slow and blocking, thus we loose a lot of speed and fast accesses there.
+In our version they have to be done on each access.
+Storing the offsets bottlenecks our parrallel execution.

+> Future Work
+  As we have seen the ACTs for 8 banks parallel hammering are very promising.
+We struggled a lot with the translation of the intrinsics functions to assembly code.
+We expect with more time and knowledge the ACTs benefit could be moved to the `CodeJitter` and hammering can be done much more efficiently.
+  As a next step we know that we have 32 registers, only two of them are needed for the mask and the result, thus we could run 30 aggressors for even more parallel hammering.

 We tried out a different version with **scalar accesses**, which is this submission.
 See lines L198-L205 in `CodeJitter.cpp`.
 This version send scalar accesses to rows a..a'''.
 This yielded much better results, see the next section.